#Study_Abroad

 Canada Student Visa Requirements for International Students

-International students who want to study in Canada need a study permit.
-It is a necessary immigration document that validates their stay in Canada and accompanies a visitor visa or Electronic Travel Authorization (eTA).
-Alongside the study permit, you need a visitor visa or eTA to enter legally.
-This permit is essential for Indian students which grants permission to study at Designated Learning Institutions (DLIs) in Canada.
+International students planning to study in Canada must obtain a study permit, which is a crucial immigration document that authorizes their stay for educational purposes.
+This permit is typically issued along with a visitor visa or an Electronic Travel Authorization (eTA), allowing legal entry into the country.
+For Indian students, the study permit is essential as it grants permission to enroll in programs at Designated Learning Institutions (DLIs) in Canada.

-Please note that a study permit is not a visa.
-A student visa will authorize your entry to Canada.
-To apply for a Canadian Student Visa, it's best to start the process 4 to 6 months before your classes begin and after you've received an Admission Offer from a Canadian Designated Learning Institute.
-You can apply online using the Government of Canada Key (GCKey) portal or at a Visa Application Centre (VAC) or directly at the entry port if you prefer.
-The fee for applying for a Canadian Student Visa is $150 CAD, and it also covers a $85 CAD biometrics fee and a $45 CAD service fee.
+It’s important to understand that a study permit is not the same as a visa.
+While the study permit allows you to study in Canada, a student visa (or visitor visa/eTA) is what authorizes your entry into the country.
+To apply for a Canadian Student Visa, you should begin the process 4 to 6 months before your program starts, ideally after receiving an admission offer from a Designated Learning Institution (DLI) in Canada.
+Applications can be submitted online through the Government of Canada’s GCKey portal, at a Visa Application Centre (VAC), or directly at the port of entry under specific circumstances.
+The visa application fee is $150 CAD, with an additional $85 CAD for biometrics and $45 CAD as a service fee.

 The study visa processing time will be around 4 to 8 weeks.
 If you're in a hurry, the Student Direct Stream (SDS) option processes it in just 20 days.
 Indian students are eligible for the SDS category and can apply by submitting the necessary documents for their student visa.